blabla1337/skf-flask/skf/markdown/code_examples/java/11-code_example--Enforce_secure_password--.md

             boolean complete = true;

             /*
-            for example here we define the expexted value's for your password.
+            for example here we define the expected value's for your password.

             ^                 # start-of-string
             (?=.*[0-9])       # a digit must occur at least once